nuxt/vercel-builder/README.md

 ### Private npm modules

-To install private npm modules, define `NPM_TOKEN` as a [build environment](https://zeit.co/docs/v2/deployments/configuration#build.env) in `now.json`.
+To install private npm modules, define `NPM_TOKEN` as a [build environment](https://vercel.com/docs/configuration#project/build-env) in `now.json`.

 ### Node.js version

 The Node.js version used is the latest 12.x release.
-Alternatively, you can specify Node 10 in your `package.json` - see [Now documentation](https://zeit.co/docs/runtimes#official-runtimes/node-js/node-js-version).
+Alternatively, you can specify Node 10 in your `package.json` - see [Vercel documentation](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-version).

 ### `now-build` script support

-This builder will run a given [custom build step](https://zeit.co/docs/runtimes/?query=now-build#advanced-usage/advanced-node-js-usage/custom-build-step-for-node-js) if you have added a `now-build` key under `scripts` in `package.json`.
+This builder will run a given [custom build step](https://vercel.com/docs/runtimes?query=now-build#advanced-usage/advanced-node-js-usage/custom-build-step-for-node-js) if you have added a `now-build` key under `scripts` in `package.json`.

 ## Troubleshooting